vesper-framework/vesper/docs/typescript/services-and-repositories.md

 > This guide is for TypeScript users.
 JavaScript version is [here](../javascript/services-and-repositories.md).

-Services is the place for all your app's logic, code that is not directly related to controllers and resolvers must be extracted out of them into services.
+All your application logic that is not directly related to controllers or resolvers can be extracted into separate classes called "services".
+Services can be grouped by types, for example you can create "repository" services that will have a database queries, you can create "manager" services that manage some business logic, you can create "utility" services with utility functions.

 Services allow you to keep your code clean and follow separation of concerns principle.
 Here is an example how to create a simple service: